joshday/OnlineStats.jl/docs/src/series.md

 ## Updating

-A Series can be updated with a single observation or a collection of observations.
-The most common way to update a series is with:
+Updating a `Series` updates the `OnlineStat`s it contains.
+A `Series` can be updated with a single observation or a collection of observations via the `fit!` function:

 ```julia
 fit!(series, data)